yt-project/yt/doc/source/developing/testing.rst

 * Create a new routine that operates similarly to the routines you can see in Enzo's output tests.

 * This routine should test a number of different fields and data objects.

 * The test routine itself should be decorated with ``@requires_ds(test_dataset_name)``.
-This decorator can accept the argument ``big_data=True`` if the test is expensive.
 The ``test_dataset_name`` should be a string containing the path you would pass to the ``yt.load`` function.
 It does not need to be the full path to the dataset, since the path will be automatically prepended with the location of the test data directory.
 See :ref:`configuration-file` for more information about the ``test_data-dir`` configuration option.

-  * There are ``small_patch_amr`` and ``big_patch_amr`` routines that you can yield from to execute a bunch of standard tests.
+* There are ``small_patch_amr`` and ``big_patch_amr`` routines that you can use to execute a bunch of standard tests.
 In addition we have created ``sph_answer`` which is more suited for particle SPH datasets.
-This is where you should start, and then yield additional tests that stress the outputs in whatever ways are necessary to ensure functionality.
+This is where you should start, and then use additional tests that stress the outputs in whatever ways are necessary to ensure functionality.

+* If the test uses a large dataset, the test routine should be decorated with ``@pytest.mark.skipif(not pytest.config.getvalue('--answer-big-data'), reason="--answer-big-data not set.")`` so that it is not run unless the ``--answer-big-data`` command line option is used

+* If it's a new frontend, the test routines should all be methods of a class ``TestFrontendName`` that inherits from ``AnswerTest``.

+* This class should be decorated with ``@pytest.mark.skipif(not pytest.config.getvalue('--with-answer-testing'), reason="--with-answer-testing not set.")`` so that it is not run unless the ``--with-answer-testing`` command line option is passed

 If you are adding to a frontend that has a few tests already, skip the first two steps.